UPPMAX/install-methods/apps/R_packages/R_packages-4.3.1_install-README.md

     source('inst1.R')

+The outside R, in $VERSIONDIR (as of 2023-10-11):

     ./installed.R -c

     The R_packages/4.3.1 omnibus module for R version 4.3.1 (2023-06-16) and BioConductor version 3.17

-    A total of 23475 R packages are installed
+    A total of 23476 R packages are installed
-    A total of 23492 packages are available in CRAN and BioConductor 19820 CRAN packages are installed, out of 19933 available 3544 BioConductor-specific packages are installed, out of 3559 available 109 other R packages are installed.
+    A total of 23535 packages are available in CRAN and BioConductor 19809 CRAN packages are installed, out of 19976 available 3544 BioConductor-specific packages are installed, out of 3559 available 121 other R packages are installed.
 These are not in CRAN/BioConductor, are only available in the CRAN/BioConductor archives, or are hosted on github, gitlab or elsewhere

 Adding a new package
 --------------------

+Setup.

+    cd /sw/apps/R_packages/4.3.1
+    source source-for-setup
+    chmod u+w rackham

-Srouce `$VERSIONDIR/source-for-setup`.
-Load R, then for both CRAN and BioConductor packages, we use `BiocManager::install(update=FALSE)` which ultimately uses R's own `install.packages()`.
+Within R, for both CRAN and BioConductor packages, we use `BiocManager::install(update=FALSE)` which ultimately uses R's own `install.packages()`.

     new.packages = c('package_a')